maxfrerichs/t3-prometheus-client/Documentation/Introduction/Metrics/Index.rst

 Available metrics[WIP]
 =================

-The extension provides a set of metrics that can be used to monitor TYPO3 installations.
+The extension ships a default set of metrics that can be used to monitor TYPO3 installations.
 The following metrics are available by default:

 * Available Updates
-* Reference Index integrity
+* Failed logins
+* ServiceUnavailableException counts
-* Failed Scheduler Task
+* Failed Scheduler task runs

-More metrics are added in the future.
+More metrics are planned to  added in the future.